nerfstudio-project/gsplat/docs/INSTALL_WIN.md

 ## Run the tests

 You will need to install the package in edit mode using `pip install -e .` for the tests to run as some of the tests assets are not packaged in the package.
+You will also need to activate the visual C++ environement as described above before running the tests because some of the test use jit compilation to compile code that has not beend compile during the package installation.

 Some additional dependencies are required to run all the tests.
 They can be installed using `pip install pytest`